 Next you should select which Elasticsearch index the data for our visualizations will be coming from.
 We have only one index named "logstash-*" present for this guide, therefore we're going to select it:

-Imagine that you'd like to know which Now Assistant cards were the most commonly used in your company, or maybe how a new card was adopted in comparison to other cards in the last 30 days.
-You could gather this intelligence by analysing the activity data that comes into Kibana from Now Assistant.
+Imagine that you'd like to know which Digital Assistant cards were the most commonly used in your company, or maybe how a new card was adopted in comparison to other cards in the last 30 days.
+You could gather this intelligence by analysing the activity data that comes into Kibana from Digital Assistant.

-Every time Now Assistant cards are displayed on the page a
+Every time Digital Assistant cards are displayed on the page a

 cardaction event is sent, which contains the data about the card such as its title and id.
 We could count the number of occurrences of each card over a period of time and project them as lines on a graph.